pigroupe/cmf-sfynx/README.md

 **Required** :

-- PHP with at least version 5.3.2 of PHP
+- PHP with at least version 5.3.2 of PHP (php5.4.4 recommended)
 - Sqlite3 must be enabled
 - JSON must be enabled
 - Ctype must be enabled